 Pakistanis have big weddings

-Pakistani weddings are the epitome of the richness of their culture and only a single weddings will introduce you to the many elements of these local traditions.
+Pakistani weddings epitomise the richness of the culture.
+A single wedding will introduce you to the many elements of these local traditions.
 Pakistani weddings are laden with a multitude of colours, beautifully embroidered flowing fabrics in silks and chiffon, tantalizing food, traditionally decorated stages and a lot of music and dance.
 Weddings in Pakistan are a serious deal, with preparations starting months before.
-After all, most local weddings last between three to six days.
+After all, most local weddings last anywhere from three to six days.
 The celebrations usually start with a day dedicated to henna application, followed by a musical night and a night of traditional rituals to bless the couple.
 Then, there are dinner parties that last two days thrown by the bride and groom’s side of the family.